AutoAE

 FAQ

+Which HeyGen alternative is the cheapest?
 D-ID, starting at $5.99/mo, is the cheapest direct avatar alternative — roughly one-fifth of HeyGen's $29/mo entry tier.
 If you don't need an avatar at all, AutoAE's one-time option ($2.90 per watermark-free download) is the lowest commitment on this list.

+Which HeyGen alternative is best for social media creators?
 For creators publishing on TikTok, Reels, and Shorts, Agent Opus is the closest end-to-end fit because it's built around the short-form publishing loop.
 AutoAE is the right pair if you want branded motion hooks and title cards without a presenter.
-Pollo Agent is the right pick if your workflow is "I saw this trending format and want to replicate it."
+Krea AI is the right pick if you want to pick the best AI video model per shot — Veo for one scene, Kling for the next — without juggling subscriptions.

+Is AutoAE a HeyGen alternative?
 Partially.
 They're built for different jobs, so it depends on what you're trying to leave behind.
 HeyGen makes avatar-led talking videos.
 AutoAE makes branded motion graphics — hooks, titles, logo reveals, transitions — with no avatar at all.
 If you want a presenter, AutoAE is not the right alternative.
 If you want motion design without learning After Effects, AutoAE is what HeyGen never was.

+Can I use HeyGen and an alternative together?
 Yes.
 HeyGen avatar plus AutoAE motion is a common SaaS launch stack — the avatar walks through the product, the motion graphics handle the intro, the title card, the feature beats, and the CTA.
 The two tools don't overlap; they sit in different parts of the same video.
 Pairing HeyGen with a Generator Agent like Agent Opus also works for repurposing the avatar output into short-form clips.

 If your job is avatar-led training video, stay with HeyGen.
 If your job is anything else — branded motion, social clips, pattern replication, multi-scene direction — one of these six is closer to the work you're actually doing.
 The fastest way to choose is to name the primitive you want: presenter, motion, pattern, scene.
 The right alternative is the one built around that primitive, not the one with the longest feature list.